 The Palomar Icon 1540 Fractional Laser

 In addition to the above two lasers, a new and innovative method of scar removal is the Palomar Icon laser.
 The Palomar offers various benefits which are not found in traditional lasers.
-Dr. Miguel Delgado M.D. uses the Palomar laser at his office in Novato, Marin County, San Francisco.
+Our medical professionals use the Palomar device for acne laser treatments in Novato, Marin County.
 This new technology has the ability to utilize different applicators and attachments from a single device.
 Therefore, a wide range of skin conditions can be treated though the Palomar Icon laser.
 For acne scar removal, this laser can be highly effective.

-For removing acne and surgical scars, Dr. Miguel Delgado M.D. applies the 1540 Fractional Laser hand-piece.
+For removing acne and surgical scars, Dr. Delgado also recommends the 1540 Fractional Laser hand-piece.
 The 1540 laser has an edge over other types of lasers because it releases a much stronger light energy which penetrates the skin further below the surface.
 As a result, the skin starts healing from within and new collagen and elastin are produced.
 Moreover, it also requires less downtime, brings faster results, and involves less risk to the patient.